MeteorYee/Clustering-for-Sina-news/README.md

 <p align="center"><img src="https://github.com/MeteorYee/Clustering-for-Sina-news/blob/master/images/K-means-precision.png" /></p>

 * I also uploaded my testing data and results details, if anyone wants, which are in the files: _**test_corpus_Fudan.zip, BTreport-K10**_, respectively.
+By the way, GB18030, according to my trials, is the most suitable encoding for this data set.

 ## Introduction
 There are 3 parts in my small system, a **web spider** for Sina news, a **vector-calculating** module and **K-means** algorithm.
 In this README file, I will just try to introduce the implementation about my K-means algorithm thoroughly.
 You may see the other two parts in the following two README files:<br>